CognizantOpenSource/maqs-java/docs/MAQS_1/selenium/SeleniumFAQ.md

   ```

 ### BrowserStack
-- Support for and configuration of integration with BrowserStack can be done by providing a browserstack.use and browserstack.key in the RemoteSeleniumCapsMaqs section of your configuration file.
+- Support for and configuration of integration with BrowserStack can be done by providing a browserstack.user and browserstack.key in the RemoteSeleniumCapsMaqs section of your configuration file.
 ```xml
   <SeleniumMaqs>
     <!--Remote browser settings-->